 If you are open to applying for a card with a different issuer, you have several great options for cashback cards besides the Capital One Savor and Quicksilver, including:

 Chase Freedom Unlimited®: This card offers a generous welcome offer.
-You can earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year).
+You can earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
 And while it's marketed as a cash back card, you actually earn Chase Ultimate Rewards points when you spend.
 Those points can be redeemed for cash, gift cards, travel, and more.
-Unlike the Capital One cards, this Chase card is a Visa..
+Unlike the Capital One cards, this Chase card is a Visa.

 Citi Double Cash® Card: If you don't want the hassle of tracking spending categories and just want simple, flat-rate cash back, this card is worth considering.
-Cardmembers can earn $200 in cash back after you spend $1,500 on purchases in the first 6 months of account opening.
-This bonus offer will be fulfilled as 20,000 ThankYou® points, which can be redeemed for $200 cash back.
-The Citi Double Cash is a Mastercard..
+Cardmembers can earn $200 cash back after you spend $1,500 on purchases in the first 6 months of account opening.
+This bonus offer will be fulfilled as 20,000 ThankYou® Points, which can be redeemed for $200 cash back.
+The Citi Double Cash is a Mastercard.

-Learn more in our Citi Double Cash® Card.
+Learn more in our Citi Double Cash® Card review.

 Bottom line